 "Accreted Value" shall mean with respect to any Notes that are Capital Appreciation Notes, an amount equal to the principal amount of such Capital Appreciation Notes (determined on the basis of the initial principal amount per \$5,000 at maturity thereof) plus the amount assuming compounding (as set forth in the Applicable Supplemental Trust Agreement) of earnings which would be produced on the investment of such initial amount, beginning on the dated date of such Capital Appreciation Notes and ending at the maturity date thereof, at a yield which, if produced until maturity, will produce \$5,000 at maturity.
-As of a Valuation Date, the Accreted Value of any Capital Appreciation Notes shall mean the amount set forth for such date in the Applicable Supplemental Trust Agreement and as of any date other than a Valuation Date, the sum of (i) the Accreted Value on the preceding Valuation Date and (ii) the product of (1) a fraction, the numerator of which is the number of days having elapsed from and including the preceding Valuation Date to the next succeeding Valuation Date, and (2) the difference between the Accreted Values for such Valuation Dates.
+As of a Valuation Date, the Accreted Value of any Capital Appreciation Notes shall mean the amount set forth for such date in the Applicable Supplemental Trust Agreement and as of any date other than a Valuation Date, the sum of (i) the Accreted Value on the preceding Valuation Date and (ii) the product of (1) a fraction, the numerator of which is the number of days having elapsed from and including the preceding Valuation Date and the denominator of which is the number of days from and including such preceding Valuation Date to the next succeeding Valuation Date, and (2) the difference between the Accreted Values for such Valuation Dates.

-"Act" shall mean the provisions of Sections 7 through 9 of Chapter 233 of the Acts of 2008 and Sections 2O and 2ZZZ of Chapter 29 of the Massachusetts General Laws, as amended from time to time, and any other provisions of Massachusetts law that permit the Commonwealth to fund Federal Highway Construction Program projects with the use of the Pledged Federal Highway Revenues, whether or not currently in effect or hereafter enacted.
+"Act" shall mean the provisions of Sections 7 through 9 of Chapter 233 of the Acts of 2008 and Sections 20 and 2ZZZ of Chapter 29 of the Massachusetts General Laws, as amended from time to time, and any other provisions of Massachusetts law that permit the Commonwealth to fund Federal Highway Construction Program projects with the use of the Pledged Federal Highway Revenues, whether or not currently in effect or hereafter enacted.